warmcat/libwebsockets/READMEs/README.problems.md

 (see [the release policy](https://libwebsockets.org/git/libwebsockets/tree/READMEs/README.release-policy.md) for details);
 for a while they will get backported bugfixes but that's it.

-All new work and bugfixes happen on master branch.
+All new work and bugfixes happen on `main` branch.

 Old, old versions may be convenient for you to use for some reason.
 But unless you pay for support or have contributed work to lws so we feel we owe you some consideration, nobody else has any reason to particularly care about solving issues on ancient versions.
-Whereas if the problem exists on master, and can be reproduced by developers, it usually gets attention, often immediately.
+Whereas if the problem exists on `main`, and can be reproduced by developers, it usually gets attention, often immediately.

-If the problem doesn't exist on master, you can either use master or check also the -stable branch of the last released version to see if it was already solved there.
+If the problem doesn't exist on `main`, you can either use `main` or check also the -stable branch of the last released version to see if it was already solved there.